Tom Kovach

 Thomas H. Kovach (born May 27, 1969) is an American attorney and politician who served in the Delaware House of Representatives from 2009 to 2011 and as the president of the New Castle County Council from 2011 to 2012.
-A Republican, he ran for the United States House of Representatives seat for Delaware's At-large congressional district in 2012, and lost to incumbent John Carney.
+A Republican, he ran for the United States House of Representatives seat for Delaware's at-large congressional district in 2012, and lost to incumbent John Carney.

 Early life and education

 Kovach was born in Woodbury, New Jersey, but grew up in northern Delaware, where he became an Eagle Scout.
 He earned undergraduate degrees in chemical engineering and psychology from the University of Delaware in 1992, and went to work for the Environmental Protection Agency as an enforcement officer before receiving a J.D. degree from Rutgers Law School five years later.

+He was a member of the Aspen-Rodel Fellowship in Public Leadership.

 Career

 Kovach practiced environmental law and commercial litigation prior to seeking elected office.

 State representative

-Immediately after the 2008 elections, Democrat Dianna Williams announced that she would be resigning her office.
+Immediately after the 2008 elections, Democrat Diana McWilliams announced that she would be resigning her office.
 Governor Ruth Ann Minner announced a special election five days before Christmas to fill the seat.
 Kovach won an upset victory and came into office with the 2008 class.
 He sat on the Education, Energy and Veterans Affairs Committees, among others.
 He sponsored legislation to make state government more transparent and also tried to move school board elections to coincide with general elections in order to save money and increase voter participation.
 He lost reelection during the 2010 election by 400 votes.